-As a member of the Senior Management Team and reporting directly to the Chief Executive, the Monitoring Officer has regular fortnightly meetings with the Chief Executive and Director of Resources (S151 officer) in order to review current and likely future issues with legal, constitutional or ethical implications; thus ensuring the effective undertaking of his duties.
+As a member of the Senior Management Team and reporting directly to the Chief Executive, the Monitoring Officer has regular fortnightly meetings (in addition to the actual meetings of SMT) with the Chief Executive and Director of Resources (S151 officer) in order to review current and likely future issues with legal, constitutional or ethical implications; thus ensuring the effective undertaking of his duties.
 The Authority also provides the Monitoring Officer with sufficient resources to undertake the role as required by the Local Government and Housing Act 1989.